Kong/docs.konghq.com/app/konnect/analytics/index.md

 {:.note}
 > **Note**:
-Member standard control planes have no individual analytics reporting.
+Member control planes in a control plane group have no individual analytics reporting.
 This means that:
 * In the Gateway Manager, contextual analytics are logged in the control plane group only.
 * When creating custom reports, control planes won't show up as individual entities.
 Reports will only show the control plane group.